Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality

-In order to instantiate our categorical model on this task and experiment with the different copying maps, we proceed as follows.
-We work with the parasitic gap phrases that have the general form: ``A’s the B C’ed Prep D’ing".
-Here, C and D are verbs and their vector representations are multilinear maps.
+We work with the parasitic gap phrases that have the general form: \begin{quote} ``A’s the B C’ed Prep D’ing'' \end{quote} where C and D are verbs and their vector representations are multilinear maps.
 C is a bilinear map that takes A and B as input and D is a linear map that takes A as input.
-For now, we represent the preposition Prep by the trilinear map $Prep$.
-The vector representation of the parasitic gap phrase with a proper copying operator is $Prep({C}(\ov{B},\ov{A}), D(\ov{A}))$, for $C$ and $D$ multilinear maps and $\ov{A}$ and $\ov{B}$, vectors, and where $\ov{A} = \sum_i C^A_i n_i$.
-The different types of copying applied to this, provide us with the following options.
+We represent the preposition Prep by the trilinear map $\textit{Prep}$.
+The vector representation of the parasitic gap phrase with a proper copying operator is as follows: